 Like masks, playing dress-up is part of creative play and can help lower stress or help clients tell stories.
 If you would like to donate new masks or costumes for our child therapy clients, or would like to contribute art supplies, please contact Annie Evans to arrange a drop off.

 Walker, M. (2015, November).
 Melissa Walker: Art can heal PTSD’s indivisible wounds [Video file].

 If you are a resident of Greater Richmond, the Virginia Museum of Fine Arts is exhibiting masks from the Congo.
 This could be a great opportunity for you and your children to experience cultural expressions through masks.

-Kristin Lennox is the Interim Program Supervisor for Immediate Response.
+Kristin Lennox, LCSW, is our Program Supervisor for Immediate Response here at ChildSavers.
 She began with ChildSavers as an intern, and joined the Immediate Response team after graduating with her MSW from VCU’s School of Social Work.
 Kristin is passionate about advocating for disenfranchised groups.
-In her spare time she enjoys traveling, exercising, and trying every vegetarian option at new restaurants.
+In her spare time, she enjoys traveling, exercising, and trying every vegetarian option at new restaurants.